a2stuff/a2d/desktop/README.md

 There's fourth chunk of code, which expects to live at $280 so it can't co-exist with the Invoker; it may be temporary code, as there is no sign that it is ever moved into place.
 It's also unclear how it would be hooked in.
-The routine detects OA+CA+P and prints the DHR screen to an ImageWriter II printer attached to Slot 1.
+The routine detects OA+SA+P and prints the DHR screen to an ImageWriter II printer attached to Slot 1.
 (This may have been used to produce screenshots during development for manuals.)